Restaurant-Services/Menu-Restaurant/README.md

 She wasn't ready at all, she had to remove menus from the restaurant and the only way she had to give menus to her guests was to share it on Facebook and Instagram.

 Fun fact about me: I don't like Instagram!
-I tried it once and i see so many naked girls.

-I appreciate that pictures but I still remember Oak's words: "There's a time and place for everything", and I guess that pictures and position should be on Porn sites.

-After this little joke that I use to tell when someone asks my Instagram account, now I want to talk about my choices!
+Let's talk about my choices!

 ##Why Angular